-6.11 RECENT REFORMS
+6.11 RECENT REFORM ATTEMPTS

 Although major changes to the House of Commons supply process were undertaken in 1968, modifications to the process continue to be made.
-For example, in 2001, the Standing Orders of the House of Commons were amended to allow the Leader of the Opposition to select the estimates of two departments for debate in the Committee of the Whole, and in 2002, the House of Commons Standing Committee on Government Operations and Estimates was created with a mandate, among other matters, to review and report on the process for considering the estimates and supply.
+For example, in 2001, the Standing Orders of the House of Commons were amended to allow the Leader of the Opposition to select the estimates of two departments or agencies for debate in the Committee of the Whole.
+Moreover, in 2002, the House of Commons Standing Committee on Government Operations and Estimates was created with a mandate, among other matters, to review and report on the process for considering the estimates and supply.

-In October 2016, the government released a discussion paper on reforming the estimates process entitled Empowering parliamentarians through better information.63 The paper proposed four pillars:
+In October 2016, the government released a discussion paper on reforming the estimates process entitled Empowering Parliamentarians through Better Information: The Government's Vision for Estimates Reform.
+The paper proposed four pillars:

 - changing the timing of the main estimates to include budget items; - addressing the differences in scope and accounting methods between the budget and the estimates; - strengthening the link between departmental programs and voted funds; and - reforming annual departmental reports to include better information on planned spending, expected outcomes and actual results.
+70

-During the 42nd Parliament, the House of Commons adopted a motion to amend the Standing Orders on 20 June 2017.64 The changes included:
+During the 42nd Parliament, the House of Commons adopted a motion to amend the Standing Orders on 20 June 2017.71 The changes, which expired with the dissolution of the 42nd Parliament in 2019, included the following:

-- The date to table the main estimates was changed from on or before 1 March to on or before 16 April. - Interim estimates were introduced to authorize funding for the government during the first three months of the fiscal year beginning 1 April, until the main estimates were approved at the end of June. - The deadline for the Leader of the Opposition to select two departments for consideration by committees of the whole was moved from 1 May to 8 May, and the deadline to give notice of a motion to extend consideration of a department's main estimates was moved from 31 May to 10 June. - Committees were given until 10 June, instead of 31 May, to report back to the House the main estimates that were referred to them, or be deemed to have reported.
+- The date to table the main estimates was changed from on or before 1 March to on or before 16 April. - Interim estimates were introduced to authorize funding for the government during the first three months of the fiscal year beginning 1 April until the main estimates were approved at the end of June. - The deadline for the Leader of the Opposition to select two departments for consideration by Committees of the Whole was moved from 1 May to 8 May, and the deadline to give notice of a motion to extend consideration of a department's main estimates was moved from 31 May to 10 June. - Committees were given until 10 June, instead of 31 May, to report back to the House the main estimates that were referred to them or be deemed to have reported.